lammps/lammps/doc/src/pg_base.rst

 LAMMPS C++ base classes
 ***********************

-LAMMPS was designed to be used as a C++ class library where one can set up and drive a simulation through creating a class instance and then calling some abstract operations or commands on that class or its member class
+LAMMPS is designed to be used as a C++ class library where one can set up and drive a simulation through creating a class instance and then calling some abstract operations or commands on that class or its member class